Joey Catindig: Barangay politician (1989–1992)

-Municipal Councilor
+Municipal Councilor (1992–1995)

-After his term as a Barangay Cgairman, he ran as municipal councilor and won in 1992 and served his full term up to 1995.
+In 1992, he ran as municipal councilor and won.
+He served his full term up to 1995.

-Vice Mayor (1995–1998)
+Vice Mayor (1995–1998, 2001–2005)

 In 1995, Catindig was elected as the vice mayor of Santa Rosa, Laguna.
 He ran for mayor in 1998 but lost to Leon Arcillas.

-Vice Mayor (2001–2005)

 Catindig ran for Vice Mayor in 2001 and successfully regained the seat.
 He was then re-elected in 2004, the year when Santa Rosa became a city on July 10.

 Mayor (2005–2007)

 Upon the assassination and death of Leon Arcillas on May 10, 2005, Catindig took over as the mayor of Santa Rosa.
 On September 15, 2006, Mayor Catindig was suspended by the Office of the President thru the Executive Secretary due to abuse of authority and grave misconduct.
 However, he returned to office on February 10, 2007.
-He ran for a full term as mayor at the 2007 Elections but he lost, placing 2nd behind the deceased mayor's eldest daughter, Arlene.
+He ran for a full term as mayor at the 2007 Elections but lost, placing second behind the deceased mayor's daughter Arlene, the incumbent vice mayor.